jimdigriz/bgpexplore/README.md

     RETURN a;

 If you double click on the resulting node, it will expand to show its relationships to other nodes.

+Note that CIDR is a string match and not an IP address match.
+If you want to look for your own IP and its prefix on the Internet go to https://bgp.he.net/ to find out what you are being 'announced' as and use that to match against.

 ## Peerings for 212.69.32.0/19